The Round Table Foundation - TRTF: EMRF European Magnetic Resonance Forum

 Lugano 1993

-Speakers at the opening session of the conference on "The Rational Use of Diagnostic Imaging" in Lugano, Switzerland, in 1993: Albert Baert, Josef Lissner, and Alexander Margulis — introducing scientific MR imaging to a medical audience.
+Speakers at the opening session of the conference on "The Rational Use of Diagnostic Imaging" in Lugano, Switzerland, in 1993: Josef Lissner, Albert Baert, and Alexander Margulis — introducing scientific MR imaging to a medical audience.

 Scientific Exchange

-mong the special topic seminars organized by EMRF which were important for the developement of research in MR imaging list: "Flow, Diffusion, and Perfusion" (Namur, 1985), "Paramagnetic Contrast Agents in the Central Nervous System" (Düsseldorf, 1989), "Three-Dimensional MRI — An Integrated Update of Three-Dimensional Magnetic Resonance Imaging and Three-Dimensional Postprocessing" (Obergurgl, 1992), "New Frontiers in MRI: Heart, Lungs, New Technologies" (St. Moritz, 1996), and "Ethics in Diagnostic Imaging" (Sophia Antipolis, 1999; several follow-ups, the last one in 2021).
+mong the special topic seminars organized by EMRF which were important for the developement of research in MR imaging list: "Flow, Diffusion, and Perfusion" (Namur, 1985), "Paramagnetic Contrast Agents in the Central Nervous System" (Düsseldorf, 1989), "Three-Dimensional MRI — An Integrated Update of Three-Dimensional Magnetic Resonance Imaging and Three-Dimensional Postprocessing" (Obergurgl, 1992), "New Frontiers in MRI: Heart, Lungs, New Technologies" (St. Moritz, 1996), and "Ethics in Diagnostic Imaging" (Sophia Antipolis, 1999; several follow-ups, the last one in 2024).

 Biennial meetings are devoted to the development and applications of contrast agents in MR imaging.
 The first one was arranged in Trondheim in 1988, followed by conferences in Bordeaux in 1990; Hamburg in 1992; Santiago de Compostela in 1994; Santa Margherita Ligure in 1996; Fuschl (Salzburg) in 1998; Attard (Malta) in 2000; Budapest in 2002, Porto in 2004, Vilnius in 2006, Valencia in 2008, Mons 2010 — and, after reorganization of the infrastructure, a meeting by invitation only in Portugal in late summer 2012, the 14th conference in the series in Spain in February 2013, the 15th in France in 2015, and the 16th in Belgium in 2019.